Do you get anxious in the cockpit? You aren’t alone. Even experienced pilots feel uncomfortable at times.

-By the end of the four days you will feel like a million bucks.
-You will finally understand what it feels like to be comfortable in the aircraft.
+By the end of the four days, you will feel like a million bucks.
+You’ll finally understand what it feels like to be comfortable in the aircraft.

-I want you to know what it’s like to fell calm in the aircraft and flying multiple days in a row is the only way to capture that feeling.
-If you never feel comfortable in the aircraft, you probably won’t stick with aviation.
+If you want to know what it’s like to feel calm in the aircraft, fly multiple days in a row.
+It’s the only way to capture that feeling.

-The NTSB lists the number of hours accident pilots have in the aircraft they crash.
-I noticed when high time pilots crash it is usually in aircraft they have very little time in.
+The National Transportation and Safety Board understands this phenomenon well.
+The NTSB lists the number of hours accident pilots have in the aircraft they crashed.
+Have you noticed high time pilots usually crash aircraft they haven’t flown much?

 60 days no flying=proficiency check.

-Yeah, I know, this is expensive, but so is crashing an airplane.
+Yeah, I know, it’s expensive to hire an instructor, but so is crashing an airplane.

 Flying with another pilot is a phenomenal way to alleviate stress and anxiety.
 Two is always better than one in the aircraft!